courseportal/coursePortal/docs/source/notes/log_nick.rst

 questions/assignments not related to classes, except professors can assign assignments.
 But everyone can still see them.

 Todo:
+	*	Work with the url system
+	*	Fix the 'post' view or remove it and reimplement functionality
+	*	Do we want multiple videos?
+	*	Refactor account, put validation in forms
 	*	Remove old video vote system
 	*	Change from child class to parent class
 	*   Implement ajax table updating in the topic list